1. Breast cancer that has spread to the brain

 3. Newly diagnosed or worried about a symptom?

-5. How is secondary breast cancer in the brain treated?
+4. Treating secondary breast cancer in the brain

-When breast cancer spreads to the brain, it can be treated but cannot be cured.
+Secondary breast cancer in the brain can be treated but cannot be cured.

-Your specialist can talk to you about the likely progression of your secondary breast cancer.
-You may worry if their answers are vague, but it isn’t possible to accurately predict how each person’s illness will respond to treatment.
+Your specialist can talk to you about how your cancer is likely to progress.
+You may worry if they cannot give you a clear answer, but it’s difficult to accurately predict how each person’s illness will respond to treatment.

 In the days or weeks after a diagnosis of secondary breast cancer, you may feel in turmoil and find it hard to think clearly.